tsudoko/deoptimizeobs/oordump/README.md

 Put the `s_oordump.rpo` file in `[game directory]/Plugins`, run the game.
 Make sure to set the output path before dumping.

+**For AGES 7.0 and up:** if your game doesn't have a Plugins directory, you might need to use rpoloader (present in this repo) or inject the rpo file into the running process (currently unimplemented).

 Usage
 -----